Inner page banner image that shows 4 light blue waves on top of one another

 Energy and Water Conservation

 Stock your facility with high-quality units manufactured by trusted brands.
-The Speed Queen, Maytag and Whirlpool machines come with Energy Star qualification—choosing these eco-friendly machines allows your facility to effectively conserve energy and water resources.
+Machines that are Energy Star qualified allow your facility to conserve energy and water effectively.
 Residents who utilize community laundry rooms save more energy than residents who use in-unit machines.

 Attractive Amenity